-It’s clear you want hardwood floors, because hardwood floors are the bees. freaking. knees.
+It’s clear you want hardwood floors because hardwood floors are the prime flooring option.

 Don’t despair!
 Don’t give up on wood.
 Don’t stop believin’.
 We’re here to help.